rweigel/stats/python.md

 ## Style Combinations

 Multiple styles may be specified.
-For example, to create a red solid line, use <code>r-</code>
+For example, to create a red solid line, use `r-`

 ```Python
 import matplotlib.pyplot as plt